Cyphrme/Tree/README.md

 possession can calculate it's own tickets, or only the ticket roll seed id could be disclosed, which does not allow the agent in possession of the ticket roll to calculate the contained tickets.

+# Significand and Endianness
+The digest calculation step appends an integer, a nonce denoting branch number, encoded as big endian byte(s), e.g. byte 0, byte 1, etc.  The minimal number of bytes needed to encode the nonce are the **significand bytes**.
+Only the significand bytes are valid, and non-significand bytes, named padding bytes, are invalid.

+Big endian has the most significant byte is to the left.
+As is typical byte paradigm binary counting, at the 255 and 256 bit boundary, an additional byte is needed to represent 256, and additional bytes needed for each boundary thereafter.
+For big endian, preceding zero'd bytes, that is bytes on the left, are padding bytes.
+This is the same as decimal integers where padding precedes the significand.

+Little endian has the least significant byte is to the left.
+As is typical byte paradigm binary counting, at the 255 and 256 bit boundary.
+An additional byte is needed to represent 256, and additional bytes needed for each boundary thereafter.
+For little endian, succeeding zero'd bytes, that is bytes are on the right, are invalid.
+This is opposite to decimal integers where padding precedes the significand.

 ----------------------------------------------------------------------